grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/01 Organizations.md

 > **Running tests in another Organization**
 >
-> If you have been invited to another organization as a Team Member, you must specify a projectID in `ext.loadimpact.projectID` in order to use that organization's subscription to run your test.
+> If you've been invited to another organization as a Team Member, you must specify a projectID in `ext.loadimpact.projectID` to use that organization's subscription to run your test.

 ## Using Organizations